Where to eat during Ramadan in Melbourne

 Images by Sofia Levin & supplied

-From $30 Iftar buffets and hidden Malaysian markets, to all-you-can-eat midnight Egyptian suhur, this is your ultimate Ramadan Melbourne restaurant guide.
+From $35 all-you-can-eat Iftar buffets, to camel burgers and hidden Malaysian markets, this is your ultimate Ramadan Melbourne restaurant guide for 2023.

 There’s an awful lot of feasting during Ramadan, considering it’s known as the holy month of fasting.
 Muslims abstain from eating and drinking between sunrise and sunset, but friends, families and strangers gather between darkness and dawn to eat enough to last until the following day.